 #5 Strawberry-Blonde Warmth with Easy Root Lift

-There’s something about strawberry blonde that I think people underestimate on mature women, it has this warmth that just makes you look ALIVE without being as high-drama as a full copper or red.
-The layers here start around the chin and the slide-cutting gives the ends this really pretty airiness that you just can’t get with a blunt cut.
-The natural root shadow is a genius move because it means your grow-out actually looks intentional.
-My one concern with this look is that if you’re dealing with any thinning at the crown, this length can sometimes work against you by showing that more rather than less.
-A good root-lift mousse would be your best friend here, and maybe a low-lift glaze to keep any brassiness from creeping in.
+Some people might be tempted to underestimate the strawberry blonde hue on women of mature age.
+This hue adds a warmth to the face that brings it to life, without the high drama of a full copper or red.
+These layers begin at about chin level and the slide cutting gives the ends that pretty airiness that blunt cuts always cut out.
+The natural root shadow is brilliant because it makes your grow out look very intentional.
+The only issue I have with this look is if there’s any thinning at the crown it can sometimes work against you by showing it more rather than less.
+In that case, a good root lift mousse would be your best friend along with a low lift glaze to stop any brassiness from creeping in.

 #6 Copper-Red Layers with the Most Natural Root Shadow

-THIS is one of those cuts that looks amazing whether you blow it out or let it air-dry, and honestly that’s pretty rare with layered cuts at this length.
-The copper-red is giving warmth that really does beautiful things for mature skin, and that root shadow creates the illusion that this is just how your hair naturally grows out of your head, which is the dream right?
-The interior short layers lifting the crown are doing the lord’s work here because you’re getting that volume without any visible layering.
-I will say that copper fades FAST, like faster than you think, so ask your colorist about a demi-permanent glaze and make sure they’re doing some porosity balancing on the ends so the color takes evenly.
+This is one of those cuts that can look amazing whether you blow it out or air dry it, and that is honestly pretty rare with layered cuts at this length.
+The copper-red is beautiful for mature skin, and root shadow provides warmth that looks like your hair grows out of your head like this which is the dream right?
+The short interior layers at the top give you that volume without any visible layering.
+I will say that copper fades really really quickly, so ask your colorist about a demi-permanent glaze and make sure they do porosity balancing to get an even color take.

 #7 Crimson Layers with the Sweetest Wispy Fringe